bjerrep/obsoleta/README.md

 ## dixi

 dixi is a utility script intended to make usage easier for both a CI and developers when scripting.
 The purpose of dixi is that it shouldn't normally be required to edit the json package files manually once they are made and it intends to provide an easy interface for manipulating a package file.
-Dixi always works on a uniquely specified package file and newer tries to figure out in what contexts the given package is used as opposed to the obsoleta script.
+Dixi always works on a uniquely specified package file and never tries to figure out in what contexts the given package is used as opposed to the obsoleta script.

 Currently dixi supports the following operations: